EMPTYVOID-DEV/Altron/README.md

 ### Block States

-Each block in the **Altron Rich Text** editor can exist in one of three states:
+Every block in the **Altron Rich Text** editor can exist in one of three states:

 1. **View State:** In this state, the block displays its information based on its type and associated data.
-2. **Focus State:** When a user clicks on a block, it switches to the focus state.
-In this state, the block is wrapped with a wrapper that provides options for deleting the block and reordering it (moving it up or down).
+2. **Focus State:** Upon clicking a block, it transitions to the focus state.
+Here, the block is enveloped with options for deleting the block, moving it up and down (default options of the `menu`).
-3. **Edit State:** Upon another click, the block enters the edit state, allowing the user to modify the block's information. ## Customization
+3. **Edit State:** Upon another click, the block enters the edit state, allowing users to modify the block's information.

 ## Customization

-You can customize various aspects of the rich text editor:
+Various aspects of the rich text editor can be customized:

 - **Colors:**
   - `primaryColor`: Used in both focus and view states.
   - `secondaryColor`: Specifically used in the edit state.
   - `textColor`: Defines the text color within the editor.
-  - `bgColor`: Specifies the background color of the editor.
+  - `bgColor`: The background color of your app, needed with `menu`.

 - **Fonts:**
-  - `headerFont`: Set the font for header elements (e.g., h1, h2, h3, h4).
+  - `headerFont`: Sets the font for header elements (e.g., h1, h2, h3, h4).
-  - `bodyFont`: Define the font for general text elements (e.g., p, span, label, li, a).
+  - `bodyFont`: Defines the font for general text elements (e.g., p, span, label, li, a).

 - **Font Sizes and Line Heights:**
   - Customize font sizes using `h1`, `h2`, `h3`, `h4`, `body`, `small`.
   - Set line heights for various text elements using `lh1`, `lh2`, `lh3`, `lh4`, and `lbody`.

-- **Custom Code Theme:** Users can import and apply custom theme from `svelte-highlight` for code highlighting by setting the `codeTheme` prop.

 - **Custom Code Block Languages:** Define the list of languages users can use for code blocks with the `codeBlockLanguages` prop.
 By default, it includes JavaScript, Java, C, CSS, TypeScript, Python, and C#.

+- **Excluded Blocks**: This prop excludes a list of blocks from the blocks menu.
+This only restricts the end user from adding these blocks; you can still add those using the `setData` function.

-- **Custom spacing:** By default **altron** separate blocks with 10px gap and have **margin-block** set to 30px you can change that using **blocksGap** and **marginBlock** props .
+- **Custom spacing:** By default, **Altron** separates blocks with a 10px gap and has **margin-block** set to 30px.
+You can change that using **blocksGap** and **marginBlock** props.

 - **Custom Components:** You can replace the default view components for various block types with your custom components.
-For example:
     - `customImage` for image blocks
     - `customCode` for code blocks
     - `customList` for list blocks
     - `customHeader` for header blocks
     - `customParagraph` for paragraph blocks
     - `customQuote` for quote blocks
-    - `customMenu`  The default menu allows for deleting the block and moving it up and down   , also have good UI .
+    - `customMenu` The default menu allows for deleting, moving up and down the **focused** block.

 ```ts
 export let customImage: ComponentType<